 So are you constipated?
 Many consider themselves not to be constipated if anything at all is coming out.
 However, the actual Rome IV definition (most recent consensus of the medical community – May 2016) might surprise you.

-Therefore, your subsequent physical therapy treatments will likely include some combination of the following:
+Subsequent physical therapy treatments will likely include some combination of the following:

 - Instruction in urgency control techniques.
 There are simple, effective methods for getting those sudden, strong urges under control (often without surgery)!